 | Wednesday 13 May, 11.15am - 12.15pm (AWST) | Mealtimes Matter | Mikali Kluver, Speech Pathologist | Learn about your own mealtime preferences and about the autistic mealtime experience.
 Learn strategies to support positive mealtimes in school settings and when to involve other professionals to support mealtimes.
 Download flyer |

-| Thursday 11 June, 10.30am - 12pm (AWST) | What does that Mean?
-Interpreting Behaviour | Marie Rodatz, Occupational Therapy Clinical Lead | This workshop seeks to provide caregivers with an understanding of the ‘why’ behind behaviour and how our behaviour impacts on the child; and also explores the variety of tools children and adults use to regulate. |
+| Thursday 11 June, 10.30am - 12pm (AWST) | What does that mean?
+Interpreting Behaviour | Marie Rodatz, Occupational Therapy Clinical Lead | This workshop seeks to provide caregivers with an understanding of the ‘why’ behind behaviour and how our behaviour impacts on the child; and also explores the variety of tools children and adults use to regulate.
+Download flyer |

-| Monday 29 June, 10.45am - 11.45am (AWST) | The Brain's Air Traffic Control System | Dimity Taylor, Occupational Therapist | This workshop aims to provide caregivers with a general understanding of executive functioning skills, why they are important, how they link to daily activities and how differences can present in autistic and ADHD children.
-Learn practical strategies to support executive functioning development in the home environment. |
+| Monday 29 June, 10.45am - 11.45am (AWST) | The Brain's Air Traffic Control System | Dimity Taylor, Occupational Therapist | This workshop aims to provide caregivers with a general understanding of executive functioning skills.
+Executive functioning skills are crucial for setting and achieving goals, solving problems, and adapting to new situations.
+Download flyer |

 | Wednesday 22 July, 10.15am - 11.15am (AWST) | Relationships and Feelings | Olivia Rowland, Registrar Clinical Psychologist | Looks at the development of healthy relationships in young autistic children, focusing on attachment styles, the impact of trauma on behaviour, and brain development.
 It provides practical strategies for emotional regulation for both parents and children.
 It also highlights the importance of what being a safe person means.
 Download flyer |